bayganik/Nez-card-game-example/README.md

 # Nez ECS Framework Sample
-This is a simple soliture card game to show how to use NEZ frame work.
+This is a simple solitaire card game to show how to use NEZ frame work.
 This ECS Framework specifically made for C# and Monogame. https://github.com/prime31/Nez

 I like separation concerns when using ECS.
 So I choose to update my components using a System.
 You will find most examples of NEZ